pgpkg/pgpkg/docs/pages/tutorial.md

 pgpkg doesn't currently have a mechanism to enable this, but you can safely drop the `pgpkg` schema (as well as your other schemas) in order to reset the database.
-Take care that any test data you create can be recreated.
+Take care that any test data you create can be recreated later.

 Future versions of `pgpkg` will provide tools to help develop new schemas.
 For now, the process is a bit manual.